 As part of Cambridge Summer Institute, you have the opportunity to attend courses to expand your historical knowledge.
 By spending part of your summer in the UK, there is the option of taking British history courses which provide an excellent background to understanding British culture and political systems today.
 With such a rich history and noteworthy empire, the study of Britain both past and present is an excellent complement to other Cambridge Summer Institute courses.
 With many delegates taking courses in International Business Management, there is also the choice to study the history of economics, and why today’s systems have been adopted.
-Courses will look at important events such as the Great Depression, Industrialisation, as well as the more recent financial crash to look at why these events occur and how they are resolved.
+Courses will look at important historical events such as the Great Depression, Industrialisation, as well as the more recent financial crash to look at why these events occurred and how they are resolved.

 1. The Origins of the Industrial Revolution

 This course will look at the history of economics from the Renaissance period including Machiavelli up until Industrialisation.
 Delegates will learn about the foundations of economics from a historical context and how these original theories were applied.
 In addition, the evolution of economics over these centuries will be studied in order for delegates to understand how it has changed.